mozilla/firefox-test-engineering/guide/index.rst

 software you need installed) may vary among projects.

 Baseline requirements include:
-- Some coding experience, Python and Selenium are used most often
+- Some coding experience, Python and Selenium WebDriver are used most often
 - A basic understanding of GitHub
 - a willingness to learn!